 No data are available for cardiac or hepatic transplant patients with severe chronic, renal impairment.
-Mycophenolate Mofetil for Injection, USP should be used for cardiac or hepatic transplant patients with severe, chronic, renal impairment if the potential benefits outweigh the potential risks.
+Mycophenolate mofetil should be used for cardiac or hepatic transplant patients with severe, chronic, renal impairment if the potential benefits outweigh the potential risks.

 Reproductive Health: Female and Male Potential